khadai/computer-graphics-course/README.md

 # computer-graphics-course
-  Repository for university's computer graphics course
+  Repository for university's computer graphics course on Unity